prakhar728/auth_template/Readme.md

 String Type - JSON web Token - This has to be added to the headers as `auth-token`:JWT to make requests to private routes.

 If for any reason the JWT token is note present or can't be verified then a message `Access Denied` will be sent by the server.

+### `api/user/changePassword` - Change password for the Email.
+POST REQUEST

+Payload -
+* `email`: The email with which the user registered.
+* `password`:The new password to replace the old one.

+Returns -
+Object that was created.

 ## ENV FILE